-On December 31, 1775, during the American Revolutionary War (1775-83), Patriot forces under Colonel Benedict Arnold (1741-1801) and General Richard Montgomery (1738-75) attempted to capture the British-occupied city of Quebec and with it win support for the American cause in Canada.
+On December 31, 1775, during the American Revolutionary War, Patriot forces under Colonel Benedict Arnold and General Richard Montgomery attempted to capture the British-occupied city of Quebec and with it win support for the American cause in Canada.
 The attack failed, and the effort cost Montgomery his life.
-The Battle of Quebec was the first major defeat of the Revolutionary War for the Americans.
+The Battle of Quebec 1775 was the first major defeat of the Revolutionary War for the Americans.

 In early December 1775, Montgomery, Arnold and their men met on the outskirts of Quebec and demanded the surrender of the city.
-General Guy Carleton (1724-1808), the governor of the province of Quebec, rejected their demand.
+General Guy Carleton, the governor of the province of Quebec, rejected their demand.

-After the defeat at Quebec, the battered and ailing Patriots remained outside the city with the help of additional supplies and reinforcements, carrying out an ineffectual siege.
+After the defeat at Quebec, the battered and ailing Americans remained outside the city with the help of additional supplies and reinforcements, carrying out an ineffectual siege.
 However, with the arrival of a British fleet at Quebec in May 1776, the Americans retreated from the area.
 The 1775 Battle of Quebec was the first major defeat for the Americans during the Revolutionary War.

 Benedict Arnold: Traitor

 Less than five years after the Battle of Quebec, Benedict Arnold, then commander of West Point, famously turned traitor when he agreed to surrender the important Hudson River fort to the British in return for money and a command in the British army.

 The plot was uncovered after British spy John Andre was captured with incriminating papers, forcing Arnold to flee to British protection and join in their fight against the country that he had once so valiantly served.
 Arnold soon became one of the most reviled figures in American history, his name synonymous with the word “traitor.”

 READ MORE: Why Did Benedict Arnold Betray America?